What are Bio-Identical Hormones?

 It is important for you to make an appointment any time you feel like your symptoms have changed and your regimen is not working for you.
 At a minimum, we must see you in person every 9-12 months.

 Where can I get bio-identical hormones?

 These hormones are available at compounding pharmacies.
 Compounding pharmacies specialize in preparing customized prescriptions.
 Chain pharmacies like Bartell’s, Rite Aid and Walgreens are not compounding pharmacies.
-Several compounding pharmacies are listed on our resources page.
 When choosing a compounding pharmacy, you may want to call the pharmacy and ask the following questions: